 Websiteabilty Q & A on Website Optimisation and SEO

-Following on from Alex Hutson’s excellent masterclass at the beginning of June, here are the key points to take away from the advice he gave at the following Q & A session on how to improve your website.
+Alex Hutson of Websiteability gave an excellent masterclass to AIPP members during our Zoom Conference Series.
+Here are the key points to take away from the advice he gave at the following Q & A session on how to improve your website.
 There are some excellent tips here – some of them very quick and easy to do.

 For Alex’s full presentation go to the resource section here.